goldsmith323/rhino_gh_mcp/Tools Archive/3. Intermediate Integration/README.md

 # Level 3: Intermediate Integration

 ## Purpose
 This level provides comprehensive tools for working with **single Grasshopper files**.
-You'll learn to manipulate sliders, value lists, panels, geometry inputs/outputs, and bake results to Rhino - all focusing on one GH file at a time.
+You'll learn to manipulate sliders, value lists, panels, geometry inputs/outputs, and bake results to Rhino - all focusing on ONE GH file at a time.

+**Note:** This level does NOT include:
+- Grasshopper File Library management
+- EML (External Multi-Link) parameters for multi-file workflows
+- Automated workflow execution between files
+- Custom Python script execution

+Those advanced features are in Level 4 (Advanced Integration).

 ## Prerequisites
 -  Level 2 (Early Integration) completed successfully